techyian/MMALSharp/README.md

 **If you like this project, please support it by giving it a star!**
 ![GitHub stars](https://img.shields.io/github/stars/techyian/MMALSharp.svg?style=popout)

-MMALSharp is an unofficial C# API for the Raspberry Pi camera.
-Under the hood, MMALSharp makes use of the native MMAL interface designed by Broadcom.
+MMALSharp is a C# wrapper around the MMAL library designed by Broadcom.
+It exposes many elements of MMAL and in addition provides an easy to use, asynchronous API to the Raspberry Pi Camera Module.

 MMALSharp supports the following runtimes: